-Table 2: LIRF Information Required in order to be "Complete" 1 Requestor Information - contact information for the Customer 2 Load Interconnection Information - substation location (prospective geographic/physical location(s), especially for a new substation or expansion of an existing substation) and load characteristics 3 10-Year Load Forecast - supply a new load forecast if loads shifted or peak outside of typical summer peaking hours or indicate that the last forecast is still accurate 4 One-line Diagram - required for modified load interconnections, not necessarily required for new load interconnections 5 Scope and Justification - distribution scope of work and justification for the project
+Table 2: LIRF Information Required in order to be "Complete" 1 Requestor Information - contact information for the Customer 2 Load Interconnection Information - substation location (prospective geographic/physical location(s), especially for a new substation or expansion of an existing substation) and load characteristics (including transient or dynamic data if requested) 3 3 10-Year Load Forecast - supply a new load forecast if loads shifted or peak outside of typical summer peaking hours or indicate that the last forecast is still accurate 4 One-line Diagram - required for modified load interconnections, not necessarily required for new load interconnections 5 Scope and Justification - distribution scope of work and justification for the project

-Table 3: DERRF Information Required in order to be "Complete" 1 Requestor Information - contact information for the Customer 2 DER Interconnection Information - requested ATC point of interconnection, DER generator information, MISO Market participation, DER modeling information (including short circuit) and protective system/anti islanding capabilities 3 Inverter Certification Information - IEEE requirements and UL certifications 4 One-line Diagram - required for modified load interconnections, not necessarily required for new load interconnections 5 Scope - distribution scope of work for the DER project time the LIRF/DERRF is submitted, the Customer should contact ATC as soon as possible to jointly determine what developmental work can be performed until the missing information becomes available.
+Table 3: DERRF Information Required in order to be "Complete" 1 Requestor Information - contact information for the Customer 2 DER Interconnection Information - requested ATC point of interconnection.
+As available, Customer to provide DER generator information (including transient or dynamic data if requested), MISO Market participation, DER modeling information (including short circuit) and protective system/anti-islanding capabilities, including inverter IEEE requirements and UL certifications.
+4 One-line Diagram - required for modified load interconnections, not necessarily required for new load interconnections (not required if substation interconnecting to ATC is not modified).
+5 Scope - distribution scope of work for the DER project the LIRF/DERRF is submitted, the Customer should contact ATC as soon as possible to jointly determine what developmental work can be performed until the missing information becomes available.

 ATC can only effectively coordinate with the Customer on a schedule to meet a requested in-service date after all information listed above has been included in a LIRF/DERRF.
-If all required information is not available at the
+If all required information is not available at the time